gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

     from microbit import *

-    welcome_string = 'hqz'
+    secret_string = 'hqz'
     while True:
-        for character in welcome_string:
+        for character in secret_string:
+            # convert the string character to an ascii number
             asciinum = ord(character)
+            # subtract 2 from the acscii number
             asciinum -=2
+            # convert the ascii number to a string character
             newchar = chr(asciinum)
+            # scroll the secret character
             display.scroll(newchar, delay=50)
         sleep(300)